What Happens if You Get Caught Driving Without Insurance?

 Eleven states have some form of no-pay, no-play laws that restrict uninsured drivers from claiming pain and suffering damages, even when they're not at fault.

 You can still recover medical expenses and repair costs but lose the right to collect pain and suffering compensation.
-However, if the driver who caused the accident was under the influence of alcohol or drugs and is convicted, the uninsured driver may still be able to claim non-economic damages.
+But if the driver who caused the accident was under the influence of alcohol or drugs and is convicted, the uninsured driver may still be able to claim non-economic damages.

 States with these laws: Alaska, California, Indiana, Iowa, Kansas, Louisiana, Michigan, Missouri, New Jersey, North Dakota and Oregon